Nidhishree-Rao/Namaste-React/README.md

-A Frontend food delivery application made using React and Swiggy's Live API.
+A Frontend food delivery application made using React and Swiggy's Live API.🚀

 **Tech Stack :-**